samuelcanon/Electricity-Peak-Forecast/README.md

 <br>

 **4. The same error analysis found where a better model actually wins: weekends.**
 Slicing the errors by day type turned up the one genuinely useful pattern.
-Every method struggles more on weekends — but not equally.
-The naive baseline degrades hardest, its error jumping 69.7% from weekday to weekend (1,305 → 2,214 MW).
-The linear model degrades less (1,927 → 2,456 MW, +27.5%).
-The non-linear model degrades least of all (1,802 → 2,046 MW, +13.5%) — and crucially, its weekend error of 2,046 MW comes in *below* the baseline's 2,214 MW. **That's the only place any model beats the baseline outright.** It's a real reversal of the headline: added sophistication is dead weight in general, but on weekends it earns its keep.
+Every method struggles more on weekends but not equally.
+The naive baseline degrades hardest, its error jumping 69.7% from weekday to weekend (1,305 to 2,214 MW).
+The linear model degrades less (1,927 to 2,456 MW, +27.5%).
+The non-linear model degrades least of all (1,802 to 2,046 MW, +13.5%) and crucially, its weekend error of 2,046 MW comes in *below* the baseline's 2,214 MW. **That's the only place any model beats the baseline outright.** It's a real reversal of the headline: added sophistication is dead weight in general, but on weekends it earns its keep.

 ![Weekend gap](Charts/Chart3_Weekend_Gap.png)